Illustration of a snarling black dog with bared teeth and drool, depicted in a pop art style with a yellow burst background.

 After what will likely end up being a year-long hiatus, so-called Vicious and Dangerous Dog hearings will return to San Francisco with a dedicated hearing officer, the city’s public safety chief Steven Betz said at a Board of Supervisors committee hearing Thursday.

 The announcement comes three months after Mission Local reported a rise in dog-bite incidents across San Francisco, alongside a backlog of cases.
-Over a quarter of the dog bites reported to the San Francisco Police Department, Captain Matt Sullivan said at that time, took place in the Tenderloin.
+More than a quarter of the dog bites reported to the San Francisco Police Department, Captain Matt Sullivan said at that time, took place in the Tenderloin.

 The Department of Police Accountability, which has held the hearings since 2018, discontinued the program last year, citing budget cuts.
 The court will now be underwritten out of the same funding bucket established for the program years ago.